 Notification & Inquiries

 The Admissions Committee of the Graduate Group reviews each complete application and makes a recommendation to the Dean of Graduate Studies.
 The Dean makes the final decision and will notify the applicant.
 Applicants inquiring about their admission status should contact Graduate Admissions, not the Graduate Group.
-However, inquiries regarding letters of recommendation and/or GRE scores should be directed to the Graduate Group Program at the email address below.
+Inquiries regarding the group and the admissions process should be directed to the Graduate Group Program at the email address below.